kiorky/kiorky_blog_posts/20150302/uwsgi.md

 socket = localhost:3031
 ```

-Then restart nginx, stop uwsgi emperor, and run only our worker, in foreground
+Then restart nginx, stop uwsgi emperor, and run only our worker, in foreground (non daemonized)
 ```
 service nginx restart
 service uwsgi stop